-Late Locatelli winner sees Juventus beat Torino 1-0 in derby
+Late Locatelli goal sees Juventus beat Torino 1-0 in derby

-MILAN (AP) — Manuel Locatelli scored a late winner as Juventus managed a narrow 1-0 win over Torino in their Serie A derby on Saturday.
+MILAN (AP) — Manuel Locatelli scored late as Juventus managed a narrow 1-0 win over Torino in their Serie A derby on Saturday.

 Locatelli scored four minutes from time but it was a disappointing performance from Juventus, whose struggles continued in the Italian league.